Farfetch/blackout/CONTRIBUTING.md

 To prepare the next release, a new branch is created (by the maintainers), named `dev-main-<release-date>` (for example `dev-main-03-11-21` for a scheduled release on Nov 03, 2021) and every PR should target that same branch if it's to be included in that release.
 In a way, this mimics [GitFlow](http://datasift.github.io/gitflow/IntroducingGitFlow.html).

 On the other hand, a hotfix is released as soon as it's ready and needs no intermediate branch.

+The same process should be used for releases targeting the `v1` branch with a similarly named `dev-v1-<release-date>` branch.

 ## Your First Contribution